 When we first used it to wind down after a workout, we felt like we were doing it wrong – inhaling too deeply and practically holding our breath.
 The second time we used it was to 'relax' and de-stress.
 This worked better and were able to breathe in time with the animation.

-We've used it many times since in our longer-term test both for post-workouts and relaxation with it working much better.
-The Charge 2 has been able to accurately find the correct rhythm allowing us to follow the pattern on the little screen.
-It's oddly comforting watching the animations, and after continuously using it, two minutes flies by pretty quickly – whereas when we first started using it, we'd keep wondering when the exercise would be over.
-We're also fans of the fact that there are no metrics making sure you're doing it correctly; rather it's available if you want it, but if you don't, that's ok.
+We've used it many times since in our longer-term test both for post-workouts and we like it.
+The Charge 2 has been able to accurately find the correct rhythm, allowing us to follow the pattern on the little screen.
+It's oddly comforting watching the animations, and after continuously using it, two minutes flies by pretty quickly.
+We're also fans of the fact that there are no metrics making sure you're doing it correctly; it's there if you want it, but if you don't, that's ok.

 Heart rate training